pug-php/pug/README.md

     'expressionLanguage' => 'php'
 );
 ```
-It will disable all translations, so you have to use always explicit PHP syntaxes such as:
+It will disable all translations, so you always have to use explicit PHP syntax:
 ```pug
 - $concat = $foo . $bar
 p=$concat
 ```

-If you want expressions closest to JS, you can use:
+If you want expressions very close to JS, you can use:
 ```php
 $pug = new Pug(array(
     'expressionLanguage' => 'js'
 );
 ```
-It will allow both PHP stuff and JS stuff in a JS-style syntax.
-But you must stick to it,
-you will not be able to mix PHP and JS styles in this mode.
+It will allow both PHP and JS in a JS-style syntax.
+But you have to stick to it, you will not be able to mix PHP and JS in this mode.

 Finally, you can use the native pug-js engine with:
 ```php